 On our blog, we write a lot about codeless testing.
 However, another popular option is low code testing.
-Both approaches to testing have much in common, but they also have a number of differences.
+Both approaches have much in common, but they also have a number of differences.

 The Downsides of Traditional Test Automation

 Before pitting low code and codeless testing against each other, attention must be given to the very problem that both methods supposedly solve.
 We are talking about the decline of traditional methods and their apparent flaws, which cannot be left aside.

 Before codeless testing became a thing, testing was either done exclusively by hand, without the utilization of tailored software, or via writing specialized test scripts.
 Yes, to automate processes just a little bit, companies engaged not just testers, but developers with fine programming skills.